pilisp/pilisp-monorepo/docs/docs/for-clojure-devs/comparison.md

 [fast_immutable_collections] library, not Clojure's implementations.

 The Dart VM does not support multiple threads of execution.
 For this reason, PiLisp does not have any of Clojure's concurrency features.
-Use `volatile!` or the state-related functions.
+The `atom` in PiLisp is equivalent to a Clojure `volatile`.

 The [dart:mirrors] library can only be used when running Dart programs via the Dart VM.
 For this reason, the core PiLisp language does not integrate it, and thus cannot provide ad hoc Dart reflection.
 The core PiLisp implementation does, however, generate PiLisp stubs for many Dart Core classes and methods.
-See PiLisp forms that start with `dart/`.
+Evaluate `(apropos-full "dart/")` or review the [generated Dart code][core-stub] to see what is available.

 PiLisp calls keywords _terms_ and supports writing them either with a leading colon or a leading dot, i.e. `.a` is equivalent to `:a`.
 Terms